marklarr/GitHubDiffSupressor/README.md

 ## Usage

 * Add your regular expressions to the chrome extension's options page (some iOS ones are already there by default)
-* View a pull-request and see the suppressions!
-You can see a suppressed diff by clicking `Diff suppressed.
+* View a pull-request and see that files matching your regular expressions are suppressed.
+You can see the diffs by clicking `Diff suppressed.
 Click to show.`

 ## TODO